jamesyc/codexauthutil/README.md

 Codex stores its auth token at `~/.codex/auth.json`.
 If you have multiple OpenAI accounts (e.g. work and personal), swapping between them means manually copying files.
 This tool manages that for you and shows how much of your 5-hour and weekly quota each account has used.

+This tool also can help you sync auth tokens between different computers.

 ## Requirements

 - Python 3.10+